PhD Candidate, University of Toronto

 Anatomist | Aspiring Educator | CIHR Vanier Scholar | Lifelong Learner

 I am a final year PhD candidate in the Rehabilitation Sciences Institute & Division of Anatomy at the University of Toronto.
-Under the supervision of Dr. Anne Agur, my research in the Musculoskeletal Anatomy Lab focuses on understanding the baseline 3D architecture and mechanical properties of the human trapezius muscle.
+Under the supervision of Dr. Anne Agur, my research in the Musculoskeletal Anatomy Lab focuses on understanding the baseline 3D architecture and structural properties of the human trapezius muscle.

 When I am not doing research, you are most likely to find me enthusiastically chattering away about all things anatomy in a teaching lab or tutorial room.

 Who needs caffeine when there is an 8:00 AM dissection lab to kickstart the day?!

 In anticipation of entering the academic job market in a post-COVID era, I have been curating and developing online resources for a variety of topics, including histology & neuroanatomy.

 In my “spare time” I enjoy making anatomy-themed artwork, solving crosswords, running, cycling, bouldering, singing at the top of my lungs in the car, and baking delicious cookies.
 I also pride myself in sharing my love of science & research with folks of all ages and backgrounds—at the moment, you can find me serving on committees for the American Association for Anatomy & American Association of Clinical Anatomy, volunteering with Let’s Talk Science, editing for rehabINK, and helping to produce a COVID-19 mini-series for The rehabINK Podcast.

 I am always on the lookout for new challenges and opportunities—please don’t hesitate to get in touch!